mattenbar/mattenbar.github.io/_posts/2020-08-05-how_to_add_photos_to_your_js_web_app_with_rails_api-backend.markdown

 ```

 Using cloudinary's method `Cloudinary::Uploader.upload(params[:file], options = {})` you now have acccess to (from the gem).
 The photo gets uploaded to their cloud based server and returns to you a URL for the photo that can be stored as an attribute on your user model.

+You can view the repos to my project here: https://github.com/mattenbar/PupPals_frontend

+and the back end here: https://github.com/mattenbar/PupPals_backend